zopyx/zopyx.typesense/README.md

 ## Cavecats and known issues

 - `zopyx.typesense` does not integrate (by-design) with Plone's security and access model.
 The main purpose of `zopyx.typesense` is to act as a search engine for public sites.
 So it is recommended at this time to index only public content.

-- the auto-generated pagination does not seem to work under all circumstances.
-  It works if you are not authenticated, it does not work when you are logged into Plone.
-  Reason unknown for now 🤷🏻

 ## Author